RaiaanM/fa22-cse110-lab4/expose/javascript/part1.md

-1)  values added: 20
+1)  20 were the values added.

-2)  final result: 20
+2)  The final result was 20.

-3)  values added:20
+3)  20 were the values added.

+4)  Error:
-4)  Error, result is no longer in scope at line 13
+    At line 13, the result was no longer in the scope.

+5)  Error:
-5)  Error, because we are reassigning the value of a const
+    The value of const was attempted to be reassigned.

+6)  Error:
-6)  Error, because result is no longer in scope
+    The result was no longer in the scope.